-Despite a slight delay owing to the COVID-19 outbreak, the entire ID-MAP system has been completed and deployed, along with a series of interactive posters displayed in an information centre developed via the participation of villagers and researchers.
-Inside the tourist information centre, eight posters measuring $32 \times 60$ inches and one interactive poster spanning $68 \times 60$ inches were displayed, as well as a set of offline system set boxes consisting of connectors, routers, minicomputers, controllers, and batteries that function as a medium for disseminating information offline (Figure 12).
+Despite a slight delay owing to the Covid-19 outbreak, the entire ID-MAP system has been completed and deployed, along with a series of interactive posters displayed in an information center developed via the participation of villagers and researchers.
+Inside the Tourist Information Center, eight posters measuring 32 x 60 inches and one interactive poster spanning 68 x 60 inches were displayed, as well as a set of Offline System Set boxes (Figure 12) consisting of connectors, routers, minicomputers, controllers, and batteries that function as a medium for disseminating information offline.
 This prototype is powered by solar energy and does not need to be monitored because it operates autonomously.
 A number of tests have also been performed to verify that all technological systems are operational prior to the opening ceremony.
 Each panel on the external facade of this structure is decorated with mural paintings of Kelabit figures from Pa' Lungan (Figure 13).
 This painting may pique the curiosity of tourists, prompting them to snap photographs, and this structure may serve as a new landmark in Pa' Lungan.
-On 6 August 2022, a successful launching ceremony was held and officiated by Datuk Gerawat Gala, Mulu N78 Assemblyman and Deputy Minister of Sarawak Premier's Department (Labour, Immigration, and Project Monitoring) (Figure 14).
-This tourist information centre was then renamed "Lepo Mare Kaleh," which means village information centre in Kelabit (Figure 15).
+On August 6, 2022, a successful launch ceremony was held and officiated by Datuk Gerawat Gala, Mulu N78 assemblyman and also Deputy Minister in the Sarawak Premier's Department (Labour, Immigration, and Project Monitoring) (Figure 14).
+This Tourist Information Center was then renamed Lepo Mare Kaleh, which means 'Village Information Center' in Kelabit (Figure 15a & 15b).